Margaret Beaton: Career and rumour

 "In September 1566 she (Mary) being in Mr John Balfour's house in the Canongate and the Exchequer House, Bothwell resorted to her night and day.
 Her behaviour in the said Exchequer House shows how at that time she abused her body with him, he resorting through Mr David Chalmer's lodging where she lay, conveyed to her by the Lady Rires means, which she herself confessed to diverse people.
 And especially Bothwell breaking the appointed tryst at one time, and she impatient of his tarry and delay, sent Lady Rires to his chamber for him, which lady passing over the dyke at the nearest, took him out of his bed from his wife and brought him to the queen."

 Mary stayed in the Cowgate house where the Court of the Exchequer met for a few days in 1566.
 The Latin Exchequer Rolls mention that she and her nobles were provided with wine, bread, beer, meat fish, spices, pewter, and napkins.

 A summary of arguments against Mary produced in 1568 by William Cecil, 1st Baron Burghley, called the "Contra Reginam Scotorum" asserted that Bothwell obtained his divorce from Jean Gordon because of his "frequent advouterie" – adulteries, especially with Lady Reres.
 She was also the "principal instrument" between the queen and Bothwell.

 One of the Casket Letters mentions a conversation at Callendar House with Lord Livingston, and that Lord Darnley mentioned her.
 Darnley's comment, that "she should serve her well", was mentioned in Thomas Crawford's declaration.

 Richard Bannatyne, the secretary of John Knox, wrote that Mary had an easier childbirth because of the sorcery of Margaret Fleming, Countess of Atholl who transferred the queen's pains to Lady Reres, who was also in childbirth in Edinburgh Castle at the same time.
 Lady Reres on this occasion was in more pain than during her other pregnancies.
-Bannatyne says that John Knox heard this story from one Andrew Lundie, who may have been a relation of Forbes of Reres, who said that:ehen the Queen was lying in with the King, the Lady Atholl lying there likewise, both within the castle of Edinburgh, that he cane there for some business, and called for the Lady Reres, whom he found in her chamber, lying bedfast; and he asking her of her disease, she answered that she was never so troubled with no bairn (child) that ever she bore, for the Lady Atholl had cast all the pain of her childbirth on her.
+Bannatyne says that John Knox heard this story from one Andrew Lundie, who may have been a relation of Forbes of Reres, who said that:[w]hen the Queen was lying in with the King, the Lady Atholl lying there likewise, both within the castle of Edinburgh, that he came there for some business, and called for the Lady Reres, whom he found in her chamber, lying bedfast; and he asking her of her disease, she answered that she was never so troubled with no bairn (child) that ever she bore, for the Lady Atholl had cast all the pain of her childbirth on her.

 In 1573, during the "lang siege" of Edinburgh Castle in the Marian Civil War, Lady Rires, her niece Lady Jean Stewart, and Mary Fleming, William Maitland's wife, stayed in the castle.
 In 1583, enemies of James Stewart, Earl of Arran, influenced by these stories, compared his wife Elizabeth Stewart, to her as an unsuitable companion for the Scottish royals.